Linden Tea: Benefits, Side Effects & Brewing Guide

 This is the most critical point.
 Linden leaves and flowers are delicate.
 Boiling linden vigorously causes its beneficial volatile oils to evaporate while causing bitter substances like tannins and other potentially toxic components to leach into the water.
 Boiled linden tea turns dark red, tastes bitter, and its nutritional value is destroyed.

 The Correct Method: Bring water to a boil, then remove it from the heat.
-Let it rest for 1-2 minutes (to cool to about 175-195°F or 80-90°C).
+Let it rest for 1-2 minutes to cool to about 175-195°F (80-90°C).
 Add the linden to this water, cover it, and let it steep for 5-7 minutes.
 The color should be a light yellow-orange.

 Linden Combinations for Your Symptoms

 To enhance linden's effects, you can pair it with the right partners.
-Here is a mini-guide I've prepared for you:
+Here are some effective combinations:

 Your Symptom Add to Linden Effect